 Aquatic Plant Management Project in Turville Bay

-milfoil (an invasive aquatic exotic plant) and to restore native plant communities.
+Monona, on Eurasian water milfoil (EWM, an invasive aquatic exotic plant) and

-canopy which shades out native plant species.
-Controlling Eurasian water milfoil
+growth canopy which shades out native plant species.
+Cooperating scientists and

 Clean Lakes Public Service Announcement